 Decreased ovarian reserve

 The question has been raised as to whether women who don’t meet the diagnosis of POI but who have evidence for decreased ovarian reserve should have testing of their FMR1 gene.
 Recent studies have shown that FMR1 carriers have significantly elevated FSH serum concentrations compared with women of the same age who have normal FSH levels.
 FSH levels were found to be increased even in premutation carriers even if the women had regular menstrual cycles or were using birth control pills.
 In addition, other studies have found other serum markers indicative of impaired ovarian function.

-As of March 2008, doctors around the world are in the process of developing guidelines for testing for FMR1 mutations.
+Doctors around the world are in the process of developing guidelines for testing for FMR1 mutations.
 The current draft recommends that testing be offered to women who:

 - Are diagnosed with POI

 - Have had a poor response to gonadotropin stimulation

 The following individuals should also consider FMR1 testing to rule out FXS or FXTAS:

 - Individuals with mental impairment or autism of unknown cause

 - Individuals with significant hyperactivity, learning disabilities, and/or mild cognitive deficits

 - Individuals with any of the physical or behavioral features of FXS or FXTAS, regardless of gender or family history